AlphaBeta906/ROS2/src/docs/constitutions/2022-constitution.md

 <p>
 <b><span class="text-3xl font-bold">W</span>E</b>, the people of Solemania,

-**INSPIRED** by the many forms of patriotism alive in the history of Solemania, whom strives to fight for a free, and liberated Solemania;
+**INSPIRED** by the many forms of patriotism alive in the history of Solemania, striving to fight for a free, and liberated Solemania;
 <blockquote>
-by the indigenous communities among the Solemani archipelago whom resisted submission to the Daux;<br><br>
+by the indigenous communities among the Solemani archipelago who resisted submission to the Daux;<br><br>

 by the slaves who resisted their masters;<br><br>

 by those who fought for the liberty of the Solemani islands;<br><br>

-by the various war heroes who defended Solemania, even in it's darkest hours;<br><br>
+by the various war heroes who defended Solemania, even in its darkest hours;<br><br>

 by those who contributed the formation of the constitution, to the day that this constitution was finalized; and<br><br>